EricGebhart/xmonad-setup/README.md

 The important bits for keyhints is `showHintForKeymap.sh`, an awk program that lives in your .xmonad directory.
-If things are displayed too tightly, or dropping off, it may be necessary to increase the line height your xmonad.hs.
+If things are displayed too tightly, or dropping off, it may be necessary to increase the line height in your xmonad.hs.
 Hopefully it's obvious.

 If you want to change the font for dzen something like this works in .Xresources.
 You can also pass the font in to the showhintforkeymap.sh function.  -- all of this is taken care of with the install.
 But mind that I have a hi-dpi monitor and I have settings for that as well.
 So *big* fonts sometimes.
 You'll want to read the code...